antsago/MERNStack/README.md

 a long way to prevent integration errors.
 What is missing for full confidence are end to end tests of the whole deployed application (with cypress and docker?).
 - CI (Husky, Travis?) / CD: as another filter to prevent errors form creeping in.
-- Nextjs alternative?: as it happens to most libraries that manage a lot of things, nextjs is amazing at letting you start very fast, but the moment you need something more custom (which in my experience happens for any non-sample application) you have to fight against the framework that used to do it for you (e.g. tsconfig)
 - Logging.
 - Enable offline caching and appshell https://medium.com/@addyosmani/progressive-web-apps-with-react-js-part-i-introduction-50679aef2b12
 - Enable strict mode for typescript